bacovcin/ditransitive-scripts/README.md

 ditransitive-scripts
 ====================

-Scripts related to the study of ditransitive sentences (especially in English)
+Scripts related to the study of ditransitive sentences (especially in English) - With both Modern English and Old English versions

 1) Run the add-cp.q from my corpus-tools repository on the English corpora